iamtheblackunicorn/AcidTime/README.md

 # ACID TIME :rainbow: :pill:

-*Get the current time when on acid.* :rainbow: :pill:
+*Get the current time in an eccentric way.* :rainbow: :pill:

 ## About :books: